 Under the Banking Act 2009 (the "Banking Act"), substantial powers are granted to HM Treasury, the Bank of England, the FCA and the Prudential Regulation Authority (together, the "Authorities") as part of a special resolution regime (the "SRR").
-These powers can be exercised, as applicable, by the Authorities in respect of a UK bank (such as the Issuer), or UK building society, UK investment firm or UK recognised central counterparty (each a "relevant entity") in circumstances in which the Authorities consider its failure has become likely and if certain other conditions are satisfied (depending on the relevant power) for example, to protect the public interest.
-Certain of these powers may also be used in respect of a UK incorporated company which meets certain conditions and is in the same group as a relevant entity (a "UK banking group company").
-The SRR consists of three stabilisation options and two special insolvency procedures (bank administration and bank insolvency) which may be commenced by HM Treasury, the Bank of England, the Prudential Regulation Authority or Secretary of State, as the case may be.
-The stabilisation options provide for: (i) private sector transfer of all or part of the business of the relevant entity; (ii) transfer of all or part of the business of the relevant entity to a bridge bank wholly owned by the Bank of England; and (iii) temporary public ownership (nationalisation) of all or part of the relevant entity or its UK holding company.
-In each case, the Authorities have wide powers under the Banking Act including powers to modify contractual arrangements in certain circumstances and powers for HM Treasury to disapply or modify laws (with possible retroactive effect) to enable the stabilisation powers under the Banking Act to be used effectively.
-The stabilisation options and the special insolvency procedures referred to above may be applied to a UK bank (such as the Issuer).
+These powers can be exercised, as applicable, by the Authorities in respect of a UK bank (such as the Issuer), or UK building society, UK investment firm or UK recognised central counterparty (each a "relevant entity") in circumstances in which the Authorities consider its failure has become likely and if certain other conditions are satisfied (depending on the relevant power) for example, to protect and enhance the stability of the financial system of the UK.
+Certain of these powers may also be used in respect of a UK incorporated company which meets certain conditions and is in the same group as a relevant entity, an EU incorporated credit institution or investment firm or a third country incorporated credit institution or investment firm (a "UK banking group company").

+The SRR consists of five stabilisation options and two special insolvency procedures (bank administration and bank insolvency) which may be commenced by HM Treasury, the Bank of England, the Prudential Regulation Authority or Secretary of State, as the case may be.
+The stabilisation options provide for: (i) private sector transfer of all or part of the business of the relevant entity; (ii) transfer of all or part of the business of the relevant entity to a bridge bank wholly owned by the Bank of England; and (iii) transfer of all or part of the business of the relevant entity to an asset management vehicle owned and controlled by the Bank of England; (iv) writing down certain claims of unsecured creditors of the relevant entity (including Securities) and/or converting certain unsecured debt claims (including Securities) to equity, (the "bail-in option"), which equity could also be subject to any future write-down; and (v) temporary public ownership (nationalisation) of all or part of the relevant entity or its UK holding company.
+In each case, the Authorities have wide powers under the Banking Act including powers to modify laws (with possible retroactive effect) to enable the stabilisation powers under the Banking Act to be used effectively.

 The paragraphs below set out some of the possible consequences of the exercise of the powers under the SRR.
-Amendments to the Banking Act, which have not yet come into force, have introduced a new stabilisation option in the form of a bail-in tool which will permit the Bank of England to, among other things, (i) cancel, modify or convert the form of a liability owed by a relevant entity (such as the Issuer) or UK banking group company or provide that a contract under which a relevant entity or UK banking group company has a liability is to have effect as if a specified right had been exercised under it or (ii) transfer securities issued by a relevant entity or UK banking group company to a bail-in administrator.
-When in force, the amendments and/or the taking of any action under the bail-in tool could adversely affect the value of the Securities.